 The 5 Myths of Overtime Management: How to Make OT Work For, Not Against, Your Business

-The concept of overtime is a familiar one, especially in the United States.
-It’s woven into many companies and work cultures, and it’s an especially important aspect of front-line operations in always-on industries like oil and gas, manufacturing, healthcare, and public safety.
-In fact, in the oil and gas industry, OT is considered to be a standard part of scheduling and is accounted for in the budget.
+The concept of overtime (OT) is a familiar one, especially in the United States.
+Woven into many companies and work cultures, overtime is an especially important aspect of front-line operations in always-on industries like energy, manufacturing, healthcare, and public safety.
+In fact, in the oil and gas industry, OT is considered a standard part of scheduling and is accounted for in the budget.

 Myth 1: Overtime is Driven by Labor Shortage

 Not all overtime is created equal.
-OT can be a symptom of several different issues, which stem from various factors and can affect your workforce scheduling — and, down the line, your business as a whole — in various ways: data transparency, workflow violations, or OT assignment fairness, to name a few of the most common ones.
+OT can be a symptom of several different issues, which stem from various factors and can affect your workforce scheduling — and, down the line, your business as a whole — in various ways: data transparency, workflow violations, or OT assignment fairness, to name a few.

-But for many organizations, labor shortage isn’t the only factor driving overtime.
-For instance, one of our clients, a government agency, discovered that a large portion of its overtime was triggered by employees volunteering to extend their shifts — and then declining at the last minute.
+For instance, one of our clients (a government agency) discovered that a large portion of overtime was triggered by employees volunteering to extend their shifts — and then declining at the last minute.
 The agency ended up having to call in mandatory OT from off-duty staff, which is more expensive.
-To solve that, they leveraged workforce scheduling technology to customize a workflow process that streamlined the volunteer sign-up process and de-prioritized volunteers who had declined shifts for future selection.
+To solve that, they leveraged workforce scheduling technology to customize a workflow process that streamlined the volunteer sign-up process and de-prioritized volunteers who had previously declined shifts.

-The bottom line: Understanding the true underlying causes of OT offers a smart starting point to reevaluating your workforce management policies and strategies around overtime.
+The bottom line: Understanding the true underlying causes of OT offers a smart starting point for reevaluating your workforce management policies and strategies around overtime.

-Overtime doesn’t have to be the grievance nightmare that many workforce managers believe it is.
+Overtime doesn’t have to be the grievance nightmare that workforce managers perceive it to be.
 Automated scheduling technology takes the hassles and headaches out of overtime management, so that overtime can work for, not against, your organization’s work environment.

-In 24/7, shift-based industries, these changes often result in big savings.
-After implementing workforce scheduling technology, one of our customers (a major auto manufacturer) was able to save $800 per employee per year on grievances associated with wrongful OT assignment.
+In 24/7 shift-based industries, these changes often result in big savings.
+After implementing workforce scheduling technology, one of our major auto manufacturer customers was able to save $800 per employee per year on grievances associated with wrongful OT assignment.
 Employee complaints also went down by a whopping 93 percent.

-Myth 3: Reports and Data Are All You Need to Reduce OT Costs
+Myth 3: Reports and Data Are All You Need for Effective OT Management

-When it comes to getting a handle on overtime, beware of companies that trumpet overblown promises — then overwhelm you with a massive data dump.
-Instead, look for technology solutions that present data and reporting in a relevant, actionable way — tailored to the specific needs of your organization and provided when you need it.
+When it comes to managing overtime effectively, beware of companies that trumpet overblown promises and then overwhelm managers with a massive data dump.
+Instead, look for technology solutions that present data and reporting in a relevant and actionable way.
+Data should be tailored to the specific needs of your organization and provided when you need it.
 With the right workforce optimization engine, you can identify all possible scheduling options regarding overtime and then decide the best path to take.

 Consider the circumstances of one major oil and gas company, which depends on data insights that go beyond sorting OT shifts worked by departments and teams.
-The organization goes deeper, using sorting criteria such as OT multiplier, premium shift changes, and OT refusals — all of which has helped it reduce OT costs and develop a much more efficient strategy around overtime.
+The organization can now go deeper, sorting criteria such as OT multiplier, premium shift changes, and OT refusals — all of which helps reduce OT costs and develop a much more efficient overtime management strategy.

 Myth 4: Overtime Can Always Be Cut Back

-Another challenge in complex industries like manufacturing, energy, and petrochemicals is that some skill sets can be limited, which means that overtime is a necessary aspect of your business model.
-And in some of these organizations, it’s mandatory — which also means that it’s predictable, and it doesn’t have to wreak havoc on workforce managers or throw off budgets.
+Another challenge in complex industries like manufacturing, energy, and petrochemicals is certification requirements for certain shifts.
+This creates a smaller worker pool, where overtime becomes necessary for your business model.
+In some of these organizations, OT is mandatory and predictable, so it no longer has to wreak havoc on workforce managers or throw off budgets.

-That said, the catchphrase “work smarter, not harder” also applies with overtime management.
-With effective, proven workforce scheduling technologies, managers can easily automate the schedule to equalize general job experience and skill so that eventually, there is a bigger pool of workers to choose from, which lowers OT in the long run.
+That said, the catchphrase “work smarter, not harder” also applies to overtime management.
+With effective, proven workforce scheduling technologies, managers can easily automate the schedule to identify skilled shifts and certified workers while equalizing general shifts, creating a bigger pool of workers to choose from, which lowers OT in the long run.

 Myth 5: OT Management Is Only About Cost Control

-Many workforce managers have a tendency to view overtime solely as creating a negative impact on operational costs and bottom-line budgets.
-But there’s a bigger picture: Beyond the nuts-and-bolts necessity of meeting short-term labor demand, a strategic overtime practice helps establish stronger employee relationships.
+Many workforce managers tend to view overtime solely as a negative impact on operational costs and bottom-line budgets, but there’s a bigger picture.
+Beyond the short-term solution to labor demand, an effective overtime management strategy helps establish stronger employee relationships.
 The latest research on hourly workers revealed that 89% are willing to work more hours for more pay.
-For many, overtime and its boost to their paycheck can create a positive work environment — which also builds a more cost-effective organization.
+For many, overtime and its boost to their paycheck can create a positive work environment.
+Happy employees build a more cost-effective organization.

-In other words, managed properly, OT is good for employees and good for business — but only if workforce managers dig a bit deeper to understand and evaluate its impact beyond the bottom line.
+In other words, managing OT effectively is good for employees and good for business — but only if workforce managers dig a bit deeper to understand and evaluate its impact beyond the bottom line.

-Many workforce scheduling solutions on the market have messaging that reveals an overly simplistic view of how to manage overtime and OT cost reduction.
-Their approach, as a result, rarely goes beyond automating schedule process and OT calculations.
-But managing overtime effectively requires a strategic, tailored approach that considers all the unique scheduling requirements of your facility: labor resources, production demand, internal policies, labor and union rules, safety regulations, and more.
-At their core, the most powerful technology solutions are designed to help you make better decisions.
+Many workforce scheduling solutions on the market have an overly simplistic view of how to manage overtime and how to reduce OT costs.
+Their approach, as a result, rarely goes beyond automating the scheduling process and OT calculations.